Back in the day, Palladium boots were among the best jungle/desert boots you could get.

-Since it’s made out of canvas, The Pampa is not waterproof.
-The thicker canvas makes it water resistant at best… but this thing will soak through in the rain in no time.
+Since it's made out of canvas, Pampa is not waterproof.
+Although the thicker canvas makes the boot water resistant, this thing will soak through in the rain in no time.

 The rubber sole is nothing special, but it can handle extreme heat (won’t melt like Converse).
 Small rocks will get stuck in the sole, but this is the case with most boots.